kvesteri/postgresql-audit/README.rst

 - Stores all versions into single table called 'activity'
 - Uses minimalistic trigger based approach to keep INSERTs, UPDATEs and DELETEs as fast as possible
-- Tracks actor IDs and object IDs to be able to answer these questions quickly:
+- Tracks actor IDs to be able to answer these questions quickly:
     - Who modified record x on day x?
     - What did person x do between y and z?
     - Can you show me the activity history of record x?